 Students with Disabilities: If you have a documented disability and anticipate needing accommodations in this course, please make arrangements to meet with me.
-Also, please request that the Accessible Education Center (164 Oregon Hall, http://aec.uoregon.edu/contact.html) send me a letter verifying your disability.
-The phone number for AEC is 346-1155 and the email address is uoaec@uoregon.edu
+Also, please request that the Counselor for Students with Disabilities, Molly Sirois, send me a letter verifying your disability.
+The phone number for disability services is 346-1155 and the email address is disabsrv@uoregon.edu

 Students for Whom English is Not Their Native Language: Foreign language dictionaries are permitted during exams.
-If you find that you do need additional time to complete the first exam, please let me know, and we will make arrangements ahead of time for all future exams.
+Exams will be designed to take approximately one hour to complete within an hour and twenty minute period; therefore, it is unlikely that you will need additional time.
+However, if you find that you do need additional time to complete the exam, please make arrangements with me ahead of time.

-Tentative Course Calendar for Lecture (subject to minor changes)
+Tentative Course Calendar for Lecture (subject to change)